loremipsumdonec/optimizely-testframework/README.md

 #### Create an engine

-The next step is to implement a class that inherits from `Lorem.Test.Optimizely.CMS.Engine`.
+The next step is to implement a class that inherits from `Lorem.Test.Framework.Optimizely.CMS.Engine`.
 This class will be responsible for the startup of Optimizely CMS.

-Below is an example of a class that inherits from `Lorem.Test.Optimizely.CMS.Engine` that uses the `CmsTestModule`, which is responsible for setting up the database and clearing the content.
+Below is an example of a class that inherits from `Lorem.Test.Framework.Optimizely.CMS.Engine` that uses the `CmsTestModule`, which is responsible for setting up the database and clearing the content.

 ```csharp
 public class DefaultEngine : Lorem.Test.Framework.Optimizely.CMS.Engine